orti10/Game/README.md

 ## Packages
 * Algorithms --> Recursive scan of a folder.
 For each file in "CSV" format and creates a data structure of information.
 * Coords --> GPS coordinate.
-* File_format --> Convert "scv" and "path" format to kml file format.
+* File_format --> Convert "csv" and "path" format to kml file format.
 * Geom --> convert pixel to coordinate and contrary.
 * GIS --> The main objects for this game (Pacman,Fruits,Path,MyPlayer,Direction and etc.).
-* GUI --> The board (Frame) of the game incloud picture of the map and an update Pacmans and Fruits for each game.
+* GUI --> The board (Frame) of the game incloud pictures of the map and an update Pacmans and Fruits for each game.
 * Threads --> Standard thread. map

 Excample of the board game: